 The Honeywell HPA300 produces powerful air suction to draw surrounding air through its filters.
 The fan should be so designed as not to re-circulate the captured particles.
 The first set of filters remove odors and harmful gases from the air.
 The pre-filter also helps trap larger particles and save the costlier HEPA filter from choking.
 Activated Carbon filters are well known for their affinity for gaseous pollutants.
-You can buy a roll of activated carbon sheet and cut it out yourself and fix it infront of the HEPA filter.
+You can buy a roll of activated carbon sheet and cut it out yourself and fix it in front of the HEPA filter.
 This can save you a good amount.

 Activated Carbon filters are washable and hence reusable.
 Wash it under running stream or vacuum clean it.
-Frequent cleaning ensures health air and better air circulation.
-HEPA filters do not offer this luxury and must be replaced when they exhaust their capacity.
-For a filter to qualify as True-HEPA a filter must remove 99.97% of particles larger than .3 microns.
+Frequent cleaning ensures healthy air and better air circulation.
+HEPA filters do not offer this luxury and must be replaced when they exhaust their filtration capacity.
+For a filter to qualify as True-HEPA a filter must remove 99.97% of particles larger than 0.3 microns.
 These are the same high quality filters used against biological attack threats!
 In a way, your Honeywell HPA300 is a medical grade air purifier.

 How Do You Use the Honeywell HPA300?